IanELang/Projet_IGR203/README.md

 >   ./projet

-The import function may be tested with the file import.ntb inside the folder projet/notebooks/
+The import function on the main page be tested with the file import.ntb inside the folder projet/notebooks/